-We established an audit committee on February 28, 2012.
+We established an audit committee on May 27, 2009.
 The terms of reference are in compliance with Rule 3.21 of the Listing Rules and paragraph C3 of the Code on Corporate Governance Practices as set out in Appendix 14 of the Listing Rules.
 The audit committee consists of three members, being Wu Xiangneng (being the chairman of the audit committee who has a professional qualification in accountancy), Leung Hon Man and Huang Guoshen, two of whom are independent non-executive Director.
 The primary duties of the audit committee are to assist the Board by providing an independent view of the effectiveness of the financial reporting process, internal control and risk management system of our Group, to oversee the audit process, to develop and review our policies and to perform other duties and responsibilities as assigned by our Board.

-Remuneration Committee
+Remuneration and Appraisal Committee

-We established a remuneration committee on February 28, 2012.
+We established a remuneration and appraisal committee on May 27, 2009.
 The terms of reference are in compliance with Rule 3.25 of the Listing Rules and paragraph B1 of the Code on Corporate Governance Practices as set out in Appendix 14 of the Listing Rules.
-The remuneration committee consists of five members, being Leung Hon Man, Liu Heng, Wu Xiangneng, Zhang Minming and Xie Yongdong, three of whom are independent non-executive Directors.
-The remuneration committee is chaired by Leung Hon Man.
-The primary duties of the remuneration committee include (but without limitation): (i) making recommendations to the Directors regarding our policy and structure for the remuneration of all our Directors and senior management and on the establishment of a formal and transparent procedure for developing remuneration policies; (ii) making recommendations to the Board on the remuneration packages of our Directors and senior management; and (iii) reviewing and approving the management's remuneration proposals with reference to the Board's corporate goals and objectives.
+The remuneration and appraisal committee consists of five members, being Leung Hon Man, Liu Heng, Wu Xiangneng, Zhang Minming and Xie Yongdong, three of whom are independent non-executive Directors.
+The remuneration and appraisal committee is chaired by Leung Hon Man.
+The primary duties of the remuneration and appraisal committee include (but without limitation): (i) making recommendations to the Directors regarding our policy and structure for the remuneration of all our Directors and senior management and on the establishment of a formal and transparent procedure for developing remuneration policies; (ii) making recommendations to the Board on the remuneration packages of our Directors and senior management; and (iii) reviewing and approving the management's remuneration proposals with reference to the Board's corporate goals and objectives.

 During the Track Record Period, our remuneration policy for our Directors and senior management members was based on their experience, level of responsibility and general market conditions.
 Any discretionary bonus and other merit payments are linked to the profit performance of our Group and the individual performance of our Directors and senior management members.
-We intend to adopt the same remuneration policy after the Listing, subject to review by and the recommendations of our remuneration committee.
+We intend to adopt the same remuneration policy after the Listing, subject to review by and the recommendations of our remuneration and appraisal committee.